-26. The General Committee took note of the fact that, in view of financial constraints, meetings at Headquarters are not serviced beyond 6 p.m. or on weekends.
+25. The General Committee took note of the fact that, in view of financial constraints, meetings at Headquarters will not be serviced beyond 6 p.m. or on weekends.
 Consequently, meetings should start promptly at 10 a.m. and be adjourned by 6 p.m. on weekdays.
-The General Committee also took note of resolution 59/313, in which the Assembly strongly urged all officers presiding over meetings of the Assembly to start such meetings on time.
-The General Committee further took note that, without exception, interpreters are assigned to service meetings up to a maximum of three hours; and that, beyond that, a 5-to-10-minute courtesy is granted at the discretion of the interpretation team leader if it makes a significant difference to the proceedings.
+The Committee also took note of resolution 59/313, in which the General Assembly strongly urged all officers presiding over meetings of the Assembly to start such meetings on time.
+The Committee further took note that, without exception, interpreters are assigned to service meetings up to a maximum of three hours; and that, beyond that, a courtesy of between 5 and 10 minutes is granted at the discretion of the interpretation team leader if it makes a significant difference to the proceedings.

 3 A mandatory deadline, not later than 1 December, should be established for the submission to the Fifth Committee of all draft resolutions with financial implications (see para.
-76).
+74).

-27. The General Committee also took note of paragraph 37 of resolution 72/313, in which the General Assembly recommended that speakers should be mindful of the speed of statement delivery, bearing in mind the need for accuracy of interpretation.
+26. The General Committee took note of paragraph 37 of resolution 72/313, in which the General Assembly recommended that speakers should be mindful of the speed of statement delivery, bearing in mind the need for accuracy of interpretation.

-28. The General Committee further took note of paragraph 1 (b) of the annex to resolution 58/316, which reads:
+27. The General Committee also took note of paragraph 1 (b) of the annex to resolution 58/316, which reads: